ThreeSixes/airSuck/README.md

   - mongoDump.py - Stores incoming raw data from sources in a database for storage and reprocessing if necessary.
   - ssrStateEngine.py - Handles processing of stateful ADS-B data to build aircraft location data, call signs, etc. This process dumps aircraft state updates on a pub/sub queue for handling by other processes, and on a reliable queue for storage in MongoDB.
   - stateMongoDump.py - Stores state data in MongoDB for later processing.
+  - node/stateNode.js - Node.js server for passing state JSON to a browser or other service.
+Requires Node.js and the following Node.js packages: redis, express, socket.io

 Libraries:
   - ssrParse.py - Supports decoding of binary ADS-B data into relevant fields.